 Curtin University Library textbook guidelines - Recommending textbooks to the Library

-For guidelines on using Reading Lists in order to make your essential and recommended textbooks available to students, please see our instructions:
+For guidelines on using Reading Lists in order to make your essential and recommended textbooks available to students, please see the instructions below.

 Learn more about setting up your Reading List via our interactive Reading List tutorial: